n2ygk/puppet-pingfederate/README.md

   "version": "8.2.2.0"
 }
 ```

+Note that the --id file is useful with the `concat` module to concatenate IDs
+into templated XML fragements.

 #### oauth_jdbc_augeas script
 [This](templates/oauth_jdbc_augeas.erb) script edits the XML files in an Exec notified by the API call rather